Gagravarr/VorbisJava/README.txt

            -----------------------------

-This library is a pure Java, Apache v2 licensed project for working with Ogg, Vorbis, FLAC and Opus files
+This library is a pure Java, Apache v2 licensed project for working with Ogg, Vorbis, FLAC, Opus and Speex files

 Currently, support for the Ogg container is fairly complete, offering the ability to read, write, add and change streams within an Ogg file.
 It should be possible to use the Ogg parts as a basis for dealing with any multimedia data stored in an Ogg container.
+There is basic support for Skeleton Annodex streams, which provide metadata on top of Ogg files about the streams, but it isn't fully integrated.

 Support for the Vorbis audio format so far concentrates on metadata.
 It is possible to retrieve and change metadata (such as sampling rates,